Celiac Disease: When Gluten Becomes the Villain

 But celiac disease can also be a stealthy operator, manifesting in non-digestive symptoms like:

-3. Fatigue: Celiac disease can cause fatigue and weakness, partly due to nutrient deficiencies resulting from impaired absorption in the intestines.
+3. Celiac disease can cause fatigue and weakness, partly due to nutrient deficiencies resulting from impaired absorption in the intestines.

 It’s important to note that celiac disease can present with atypical symptoms or be asymptomatic, making it challenging to diagnose without proper testing.